freedomofpress/securedrop/docs/development/client.rst

 We use the `PyTest testing framework <https://docs.pytest.org/en/latest/>`_ for writing and running our unit tests.
-We expect every test to have an associated comment which describes the __intent__ of the test.
-As far as possible, tests should be self contained with all the context needed to understand them within each individual unit test (this makes is easier to debug things when the test suite fails as the codebase evolves).
+We expect every test to have an associated comment which describes the *intent* of the test.
+As far as possible, tests should be self contained with all the context needed to understand them within each individual unit test (this makes it easier to debug things when the test suite fails as the codebase evolves).

 Take a look in any of the test files to see the sort of code we expect for